ckb-next/ckb-next/README.md

 Download libusb from here: http://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.19/libusb-1.0.19.tar.bz2/download

 Unzip it and open the directory you extracted it to in a terminal.
 Run `./configure && make && sudo make install`.
-Now you can build ckb by switching to the directory you downloaded it to and running `make`.
+Now you can build ckb by switching to the dckb directory and running `make`.
 The binaries will be placed in `bin` assuming they compile successfully.

 **Mac notes:**
 - The keyboard devices are located at `/tmp/ckb*` and not `/dev/input/ckb*`.
-So wherever you see `/dev/input/ckb` in this document, replace it with `/tmp/input/ckb`.
+So wherever you see `/dev/input/ckb` in this document, replace it with `/tmp/ckb`.
 - Only the RGB controller works right now; key rebinding and macros are not currently possible.

 Usage